Skip to main content

 Background screening AI

-AI-powered background checks that aggregate and score candidate data from multiple sources affect protected classes and require documentation of training data, bias testing methodology, and human review processes.
+AI-powered background checks that aggregate and score candidate data from multiple sources implicate the FCRA and affect protected classes — warranting documentation of training data, bias testing methodology, and human review processes.

 High Exposure